Bobby Joe Long raped and murdered at least ten women in mid-1980s Florida before he let one get away — and she helped bring him down.

 Inside The Murders Of Bobby Joe Long

-The first of Bobby Joe Long’s victims was 20-year-old Artiss Wick who he abducted, raped and strangled on March 27, 1984.
-Her remains were found on Nov.
-22, 1984, and it is often forgotten that she was Bobby Joe Long’s first victim due to the delay in finding her body.
+The first of Bobby Joe Long’s victims was 20-year-old Artiss Wick who he abducted, raped, and strangled on March 27, 1984.
+Her remains were found on November 22, 1984, and it is often forgotten that she was Bobby Joe Long’s first victim due to the delay in finding her body.

 On May 13, the body of 19-year-old Ngeun Thi “Lana” Long, an exotic dancer at Nebraska Avenue’s Sly Fox Lounge, was discovered in a field.
 She was nude and bound with a cord tied around her neck.
 Underneath her body was a white scarf tied in a knot.

 Two weeks later, the body of a 22-year-old former beauty contestant, Michelle Simms, was found off an Interstate 4 overpass.
 Simms was also nude and bound, with her throat slit.
 Her clothes lay next to her.
 Simms had been working as a receptionist, but was reportedly also a drug user and involved in sex work.

 On June 24, 1984, 22-year-old Elizabeth Loudenback’s body was discovered fully-clothed in an orange grove.
 She had been raped and strangled.
 Loudenback was a factory worker who had never been involved in prostitution.
 She happened to be in the wrong place at the wrong time, simply walking down Nebraska Avenue just blocks from her home when she was abducted by Long on the evening of June 8.

 Forensic analysis confirmed that these murders were all connected: on Simms’s and Loudenback’s clothing, and the white scarf found under Lana Long, tiny red nylon fibers, likely from carpet, were discovered.